meowmix1337/kong_api_test/README.md

 - Add a shit ton of validations
 - Add transactions to make sure if anything fails during creation of a service with an initial version that we roll things back
 - Delete associated versions when deleting services
+- Add better pagination details when data is returned. i.e. next page, last page, # of results on the page, etc